Michael Skakel Fast Facts

 October 30, 1975 - Martha Moxley fails to return home after her evening out concludes with a stop at the Skakel home to visit Tommy and Michael Skakel, Kennedy nephews by marriage.

 October 31, 1975 - Martha's body is discovered.
-She was beaten to death with a golf club, which is found near her body.
+She is believed to have been beaten to death with a golf club, which is found near her body.
 Tommy Skakel is questioned by the police.

-1978 - Skakel is charged with drunken driving.
-To sidestep a prosecution, Skakel family attorneys work out a deal with police: Michael will go to the Elan School in Poland Spring, Maine, to be treated for alcohol addiction and the state will not pursue the charges.
+1978 - Michael Skakel is charged with drunken driving.
+To sidestep a prosecution, Skakel family attorneys work out a deal with police: Skakel will go to the Elan School in Poland Spring, Maine, to be treated for alcohol addiction and the state will not pursue the charges.

-1994 - Michael Skakel works as an aide to Sen. Edward Kennedy's re-election campaign.
+1994 - Skakel works as an aide to Sen. Edward Kennedy's re-election campaign.

 1998 - Two books based on the crime are published - "Greentown," by Timothy Dumas, and "Murder in Greenwich," by Mark Fuhrman.